 1991 KollagenTM wound management technology is developed.
 KollagenTM based dressings follow moist wound healing principles and enhance the body's natural healing process.

 1994 Continued research confirms that intact collagen plays a key role in wound healing.

 Present Increased use of biocompatible and bioabsorbable materials.
 Dressings are delivery systems for active agents, growth factors, and debridement agents.
-This has resulted in a fragmented market which includes a variety of different products that produce similar inconsistent results.
+This has resulted in a fragmented market that includes a variety of different products that produce similar inconsistent results.
 KollagenTM technology remains unmatched in its ability to deliver consistent positive outcomes.